 As a result of the matters discussed above, the Company has established loss reserves for insurance, environmental and litigation matters.
-At December 31, 2011 and January 1, 2011, the reserves for insurance, environmental and litigation contingencies reflected on the balance sheet in accrued expenses and other non-current liabilities were approximately \$38.0 million and \$35.8 million, respectively.
-The Company has insurance recovery receivables of approximately \$9.6 million and \$7.7 million, respectively, related to these liabilities.
+At December 29, 2012 and December 31, 2011, the reserves for insurance, environmental and litigation contingencies reflected on the balance sheet in accrued expenses and other non-current liabilities were approximately \$ 37.0 million and \$ 38.0 million, respectively.
+The Company has insurance recovery receivables of approximately \$ 9.3 million and \$ 9.6 million, respectively, related to these liabilities, as of December 29, 2012 and December 31, 2011.
 The Company's management believes these reserves for contingencies are reasonable and sufficient based upon present governmental regulations and information currently available to management; however, there can be no assurance that final costs related to these matters will not exceed current estimates.
 The Company believes that the likelihood is remote that any additional liability from these lawsuits and claims that may not be covered by insurance would have a material effect on the financial statements.